geoffwhitehead/challenge-fullstack/README.md

 # Description

-Nx is used to scaffold the monorepo with the api built using nest js, and ui in React.
-Postgres is used as the database and is ran from docker locally.
-A heroku managed service is used in deployment.
+Nx is used to scaffold the monorepo, the api is built using Nest.js, and the ui is built with React.
+Postgres is used as the database and is ran from docker locally and a heroku managed service in deployment.

 # Requirements

-- docker
+- docker (for running backend services locally)
-- docker-compose
+- docker-compose (for running backend services locally)
 - node
 - yarn